Explore the Best of Cebu: A Memorable 3-Day Tour of Cebu (updated 2023)

 Selling candles at the chapel

-I love to visit colonial period homes and this historic home that is still used by the Gorordo family is well-preserved considering its age, built in the 1850s.
+One of the most impressive places to put on your Cebu itinerary is a visit to Casa Gorordo, a classical Spanish colonial style home of a wealthy family from Cebu.
+I love to visit colonial period homes and this historic home that is still being used by the Gorordo family (an influential and wealthy family from Cebu) is well-preserved and was built in the 1850s.
 The gorgeous stone home was the official residence of the first Filipino bishop of Cebu and a wealthy merchant.
 Built of a solid coral first floor base and wooden second floor, the bishop spared no expense to decorate the interior with gorgeous wood carvings, ornate furniture and imported collectibles and personal collections.
 I loved the self tour with audio guide and you can take your time to visit the elaborate rooms as you like and even relax in a comfortable veranda or the amazing café below the gift shop.
 This is definitely one of the best historic attractions to see in the historic center.
 To check out more about this fascinating home, visiting their website here for more details.

 The outside gardens and studio at Casa Gorordo